STR4T0TT0/str4t0tt0.github.io/_posts/2024-07-01-security-tip-password-management.md

 ![Illustrated by our virtual artist, capturing the chaos of cybersecurity gone wrong.](/assets/security-tips-passwords.webp)

 In the bustling hive of DeLight Inc., John Smith was your average office worker: unremarkable, unnoticed, and underwhelming.
 His desk was a monotonous expanse of gray partitions and strewn papers, lit by the pallid glow of a computer screen.
 But beneath this facade of ordinariness, John harbored a dark secret.
-He was the office's unchallenged rule-breaker; not of corporate policy, but of password management.
+He was the office's unchallenged rule-breaker; not of corporate policy, but of password management.<!--more-->
 John's password practices read like a litany of every cybersecurity misstep imaginable:
 - Reuse galore: 'johnsmith123' was the skeleton key to his digital kingdom!
 Emails, social media, banking, and work accounts all shared this little gem.
 Simplicity is key: corporate life can be complicated enough, so let’s KISS : for sites requiring a "complex" password, like his corporate credentials 'John1234!' was his go-to variation.